-- 4.4.c To ensure that resort developments are designed in a manner that is in keeping with sound land use planning, can be serviced appropriately, incorporate principles of sustainable development, provide for adequate open space and privacy, and are protected from the intrusion of incompatible land uses. - 4.4.d To prevent the use or alteration of the natural resources and characteristics of the natural landscape (water, shoreline and natural vegetation), in a way that would diminish their value. - 4.4.e To provide adequate access to the shoreland (particularly in areas capable of supporting family beach activities), public day use areas, and campgrounds adjacent to beach areas if desirable. - 4.4.f To ensure adequate sewage management and potable water supply is provided to cottage areas. - 4.4.g To minimize interference with wildlife habitat, particularly waterfowl migration stopping areas.
-Because marshes are important for water purification and provide habitat for fur bearing animals and waterfowl, the implications of cottage development in marsh areas should be considered. - 4.4.h To promote and encourage boating and recreational activities on Lake Winnipeg especially those with the least ecological impact such as kayaking and canoeing.
+- To ensure that resort developments are designed in a manner that is in keeping with 4.4.C sound land use planning, can be serviced appropriately, incorporate principles of sustainable development, provide for adequate open space and privacy, and are protected from the intrusion of incompatible land uses. - To prevent the use or alteration of the natural resources and characteristics of the natural landscape (water, shoreline and natural vegetation), in a way that would diminish their value. - To provide adequate access to the shoreland (particularly in areas capable of 4.4.e supporting family beach activities), public day use areas, and campgrounds adjacent to beach areas if desirable. - To ensure adequate sewage management and potable water supply is provided to 4.4.f cottage areas. - To minimize interference with wildlife habitat, particularly waterfowl migration 4.4.g stopping areas.
+Because marshes are important for water purification and provide habitat for fur bearing animals and waterfowl, the implications of cottage development in marsh areas should be considered. - To promote and encourage boating and recreational activities on Lake Winnipeg 4.4.h especially those with the least ecological impact such as kayaking and canoeing.
 Consideration should be given to the possible impacts of boating on waterfowl and fish habitat.